ChaitanyaChintalapati/GoogleAnalytics/README.md

 ## Highlights of Google Analytics Connector:

-1. It allows users to automatically build quires to determine which metrics and dimensions are brought back.
+1. It allows users to automatically build queries to determine which metrics and dimensions are brought back.
 We can select the metrics parameters from the dropdown and from these selected parameters connectors build a query.
 2. Can retrieve the information from specific date ranges according to user.

 Add this dependency to your application pom.xml
 ```